ThomWright/ThomWright.github.io/_posts/2022-07-25-more-autoscaling.md

 But this isn’t the only possible root cause.

 **Case 2:** Again, we look at the metrics and see increased latency for Service A. But we don’t see any increased CPU use.
 Instead we look at some traces and see some requests to Service B which are taking a long time.
-Look like Service A is slow because Service B is slow.
+Looks like Service A is slow because Service B is slow.
 Why is service B slow?

 Again, increased CPU usage.
 So Service B can’t handle the load, every request is contending for CPU, requests slow down, which slows down Service A, which results in increasing numbers of pending messages on the queue.